-Psilocybin in Australia
+Psychedelics in Australia Today

 In August 2020, the Green Party in the Australian Capital Territory (ACT) committed to supporting the introduction of regulated psychedelic therapies as part of its drug law reform election platform.
 Although the changes to the Therapeutic Goods Administration (TGA) at the start of the year were not honoured, more money is going towards research that could provide evidence for allowing the therapeutic use of psilocybin in Australia.

-In Australia, Mind Medicine Australia (MMA) and St Vincent’s Hospital, Melbourne, are cooperating on a psilocybin study on anxiety in terminally ill cancer patients.
+In Australia, Mind Medicine Australia (MMA) and St Vincent’s Hospital, Melbourne, are cooperating on a psilocybin study for anxiety in terminally ill cancer patients.
 MMA is a registered charity that aims to support safe and effective psychedelic-assisted treatments, via clinical research.
 MMA focuses specifically on the clinical application of medicinal psilocybin and medicinal MDMA for mental health conditions, such as PTSD and anxiety.

 This effort is greatly assisted by the recent AU$15 million Medical Research Future Fund (MRFF), a competitive grant that was launched in January 2022.
 The money will be used to fund seven clinical trials in Australia with psilocybin, MDMA and other psychedelics.